xjcoan/chartport/README.md

 A page style guide (for front-end/view development) can be found [here](/app/views/readme.md).

+Development uses postgresql as it's database, so be sure you have postgres installed locally when setting up an environment.

 ### Features
 * User Accounts - Support for both doctors and system administrators.